How to buy Prime Media Group shares

 Own Prime Media Group shares in just a few minutes.

 Prime Media Group Limited is a broadcasting business based in Australia.
-Prime Media Group shares (PRT) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Prime Media Group has a trailing 12-month revenue of around $160.5 million.
+Prime Media Group shares (PRT) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Prime Media Group has a trailing 12-month revenue of around $156.2 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Prime Media Group